TimDettmers/sparse_learning/README.md

 ### Running an ImageNet Model

-To run ImageNet you need to install [Apex](https://github.com/NVIDIA/apex).
+To run ImageNet with 16-bit you need to install [Apex](https://github.com/NVIDIA/apex).
 For me it currently does not work to install apex from pip, but installing it from the repo works just fine.

-The ImageNet code for sparse momentum can be found in the sub-folder `imagenet` which contains an adjusted version of [NVIDIA Deep Learning Examples: RN50v1.5](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/Classification/RN50v1.5).
-For now, please follow the instructions of this repo (I will update more specific instructions later).
-You can use the adjusted `RN50_FP32_4GPU.sh` script in the `imagenet/example` folder to run an ImageNet example once you setup everything as described in the original repo.
+The ImageNet code for sparse momentum can be found in the sub-folder `imagenet` which contains two different ResNet-50 ImageNet models: A baseline that is used by Mostafa & Wang (2019) which reaches 74.9% accuravy with 100% weights and a tuned ResNet-50 version which is identical to the baseline but uses a warmup learning rate and label smoothing and reaches 77.0% accuracy with 100% weights.
+The tuned version builds on [NVIDIA Deep Learning Examples: RN50v1.5](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/Classification/RN50v1.5) while the baseline builds on [Intel/dynamic-reparameterization](https://github.com/IntelAI/dynamic-reparameterization).

 ### Running Your Own Model